 It wasn’t until about 20 years later that, along with Jacob Davies, they were awarded a patent for their blue jeans, and production and marketing soon went into overdrive.
-Davies was actually a customer of Strauss, and suggested that adding rivets to the corners of the pockets, as well as the seams of the jean, would make them stronger.
+Davies was actually a custom chinos of Strauss, and suggested that adding rivets to the corners of the pockets, as well as the seams of the jean, would make them stronger.

 The birth of a fashion statement

 Up until the 1950s, jeans were seen as a piece of

 clothing for the working classes and poorer members of the population.

 Ironically, Levi Strauss never actually wore jeans himself, as he was a

 successful businessman, and businessmen didn’t wear the same types of clothes

 It was following the release of the famous movie, “Rebel Without a Cause” starring the legendary James Dean, that the